Milk Bread

 Make the tangzhong:

 Whisk tangzhong ingredients in a small saucepan or skillet.
 Cook over low heat, stirring constantly, until thick like pudding (about 2 minutes).
-Scrape into stand mixer bowl and let cool (you can throw it in the freezer for 10 min to speed up). - Make the dough:
+Scrape into stand mixer bowl and let cool (you can throw it in the freezer for 10 min to speed up). -

 First rise: